IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

 GITLAB_PAT="reQFspQnbCHbvTfHjwfP" # replace with own access token
 ```

-Adding this token to your `.Renviron` file has the advantage that you will not have to include your token as part of your R scripts which makes your scripts transferable.
-As the `.Renviron` file is read during R's start-up please close and reopen RStudio.
+The `.Renviron` file is read during R's start-up – therefore you need to close and reopen RStudio.
+Adding the token to your `.Renviron` file has the advantage that you will not have to include it in your R scripts, which allows you to share these scripts without the need to redact the secret token.

-A note on security: personal access tokens like the above grant full access to your GitLab account.
+A note on security: Personal access tokens like the above grant full access to your GitLab account.
 It is therefore to be treated the same way a password is!
 In other words: Is is meant for your eyes only.
-If a token gets lost or stolen please revoke the token immediately (GitLab: `Settings` -> `Access Tokens` -> `Revoke`)!!!!
+If a token gets lost or stolen, please revoke the token immediately (GitLab: `Settings` -> `Access Tokens` -> `Revoke`)!!!!

-Now the token is set up, we can use it to push the emuDB to the GitLab instance:
+Now that the token is set up, we can use it to push the emuDB to the GitLab instance:

 ```r